-- S520 talks about Mold Contamination Conditions when discussing HVAC cleaning. - They refer to NADCA, which does not provide any useful information on air duct cleaning. - In Florida, AC contractors are not licensed to remediate mold (anywhere) including ducting. - In Florida, air duct cleaners are not licensed and do not clean anything more that grills and the underlying cans. - We recommend the following.
+- S520 talks about Mold Contamination Conditions when discussing HVAC cleaning. - They refer to NADCA, which does not provide any useful information on air duct cleaning. - In Florida, AC contractors are not licensed to remediate mold (anywhere) including ducting. - In Florida, Air Duct Cleaners are not licensed and do not clean anything more that grills and the underlying cans. - Assessors: Do not "Cut and Paste" IICRC S520 recommendations on Air Duct Cleaning.
+Do not agree to perform PRV after Duct Cleaning. - We recommend the following.